 - Coop- Galleries

-Last weekend, when I went in to drop off my two pieces, I happened to get into a nice debate with several artists at the venue about pricing artwork.
+Last weekend, when I went in to drop off my two pieces, I happened to get into a nice debate with several artists at the exhibition venue.
 One of the artists inadvertently started the debate by saying my work is underpriced.

 In her opinion, the effort that went into creating these two pieces made them worth more than, I’d priced them – which currently is at $250 each.